telenkor/light-pollution-map-osmand/README.md

 5. Everything is ready.
    <br />
-   It will be displayed on top of the main map.
+   Light pollution Map will be displayed on top of the main map.
-   Using the blue slider at the bottom of the screen we can adjust the transparency of the Light pollution Map layer:
+   Using the blue slider at the bottom of the screen we can adjust the layer transparency:

    ![Screenshot_20250425-215210_OsmAnd+_slider](https://github.com/user-attachments/assets/a4e9125f-198b-43bc-a816-77c8022af63c)